New Tax For Balearics

 This year, Ibiza Gay Pride returns to the capital for the second annual visit following a few years absence.
 From the 6th to 12th June ‘Full Colour’ provides a-week packed with activities.
 These include: art expositions, theatre and parties at Bora Bora, as well as the colourful event that is La Troya The Gay Pride March on 12th June will be the culmination of the week-long celebration of life and love that offers something for everyone.
 Last year’s event was said to have exceeded all expectations and created a a greater acknowledgement of the island within the LGBT community, according to the director of LGBT Ibiza Gay Pride, Antonio Balibrea.
 So this week of vibrancy and culture looks set to become a fixture on the island for many years to come.

 Are your kids bored and craving some cultural stimulation?
 Ibiza town has an innovative solution to the tedium of holiday activities.
 From 1st June, children between five and fifteen years old, can participate in a new Archaeological Workshop taking place in the Puig de Molins Necropolis.
 The workshop, held in the UNESCO World Heritage site, includes a wealth of guided activities such as: Egyptian and Phoenician writing, mask making, theatre, site visits and even simulated excavations.The course, designed to ignite a passion for heritage in young ones, takes place in the mornings during June, July and August.
 The cost is 70€ and participants are divided into three age groups.
 So if the sun, snacks and swimming are not enough, sign them up for the summer school that brings history to life.

 Do you have a property to sell?
-Please let us know by using the details below or you can use the Contact Us sur notre site web.
+Please let us know by using the details below or you can use the Contact Us page on our website.